phbradley/metaconga/README.md

 # metaconga
 Scripts and files for meta-analysis with conga.
 Check back for code and dataset release with the metaconga paper.

-## Dev branch of the conga github repository with code metaconga feature matching
+## Dev branch of the CoNGA repository with code for metaconga feature matching

 https://github.com/phbradley/conga/tree/metaconga_match